-The University of the Cumberlands is proud to announce it is preparing to launch a Bachelors in Social Work program in both in-seat and online course formats.
+The University of the Cumberlands is proud to announce a new Bachelors in Social Work program available both in-seat and online course formats.
+Please review admissions requirements and pre-requisites for the program before submitting the BSW application.

 Bachelor's Degree in Social Work